High school seniors’ art on exhibit at T.B. Scott Free Library

 Seven Merrill High School art students have selected works on display at T.B.
 Scott Free Library through early April.
-The pieces on exhibit consist of drawing and painting.
+The pieces on exhibit consist of drawings and paintings.
 This incredible display of young talent will be on display at the library for only a short period so be sure to stop in and see these amazing works.

 These students are currently in studio art and have been involved in the high school art program for four years, progressing from introductory classes to the highest available level of instruction.